-Even after emergency use authorization has been granted, Dr. Kenyon said safety data will continue to be collected, as participants are followed for up to 2 years.
+Even after emergency use authorization has been granted, Dr. Kenyon said that the scientists will continue to collect safety data, as they will follow the participants for up to 2 years.
 This adds another layer of reassurance as a person shifts from a trial to a real-life setting.

 “The trial is tens of thousands of participants, but for the vaccine program, you are getting into the millions.
 While unlikely, it may uncover any undetected toxicities that were not picked up by the trial.”

-“It is a smartphone-based system where you will be contacted actively by CDC to see how you are doing after being vaccinated and therefore pick up any adverse events that were not picked up in the trials,” Dr. Kenyon explained.
+“It is a smartphone-based system where you will be contacted actively by the CDC to see how you are doing after being vaccinated and [it will], therefore, pick up any adverse events that were not picked up in the trials,” Dr. Kenyon explained.

 The pandemic has ushered in a new era of vaccine research.
-A global collaboration of scientists and the development of mRNA vaccines is akin to the “landing on the moon moment,” according to Dr. Yager.
+The combination of the global collaboration of scientists and the development of mRNA vaccines is akin to the “landing-on-the-moon moment,” according to Dr. Yager.